-The following is a summary of the risk factors discussed in "Item 1A - Risk Factors" in Part I of this Form 10-K. This summary should be read in conjunction with those Risk Factors and should not be relied upon as an exhaustive summary of the material risks facing our business.
+The following is a summary of the risk factors discussed in Part I, Item 1A.
+"Risk Factors" of this Form 10-K. This summary should be read in conjunction with those Risk Factors and should not be relied upon as an exhaustive summary of the material risks facing our business.